| | |

 • Soy-free? – use coconut aminos, but decrease the amount of sugar to 1/2 cup and increase the amount of salt since it’s nowhere near as salty as soy sauce to 1 1/2 to 2 teaspoons kosher salt.

-• No tapioca starch/flour? – use cornstarch or arrowroot powder instead.
+• No tapioca starch/flour? – use corn starch or arrowroot powder instead.

-Where to buy dried mushrooms?
+Where can I buy dried mushrooms?

 Why is there added salt?
 Isn’t soy sauce already salty?

-Can you use fresh mushrooms?
+Can I use fresh mushrooms?

-More Asian Recipes
+More Homemade Asian Sauces

-Homemade Vegan Oyster Sauce
+Vegan Oyster Sauce (Gluten Free)

-4.93 from 28 votes
+4.94 from 29 votes

 Prep Time 10 minutes